AbstractSDK/abstract/modules/contracts/adapters/dex/README.md

 - **Provide Liquidity Symmetric**: Add an equal value of two assets to a liquidity pool.
 - **Custom Swap**: Execute a swap with custom parameters, allowing for more advanced trading strategies.

+## Supported Dexes

+The following Dexes are currently supported:

+- Osmosis (Osmosis)
+- Astroport (Neutron, Terra, Injective, Sei)
+- Kujira (Kujira)
+- Astrovault (Archway)
+- Wyndex (Juno)

+If you would like to request support for an additional Dex, please create a GitHub issue or reach out to us on Discord.

 ## Installation

 To use the Dex Adapter Module in your Rust project, add the following dependency to your `Cargo.toml`: